LivingFray/HellsingerVR/README.md

 - BeatVibrationStrength: Strength of vibration effect played on the beat (0 will disable it entirely)
 - BeatVibrationFrequency: Frequency the motors in the controller vibrate at
 - BeatVibrationLength: Time in milliseconds to vibrate for on each beat
+- BeatVibrationOffset: Time in milliseconds to offset the vibration on each beat

 ## Known issues
 ### Game focus